precice/calculix-adapter/README.md

 [1] Lucia Cheung Yau.
 Conjugate heat transfer with the multiphysics coupling library precice.
 Master’s thesis, Department of Informatics, Technical University of Munich, 2016.

 [2] Benjamin Uekermann, Hans-Joachim Bungartz, Lucia Cheung Yau, Gerasimos Chourdakis and Alexander Rusch.
 Official preCICE Adapters for Standard Open-Source Solvers.
 In Proceedings of the _7th GACM Colloquium on Computational Mechanics for Young Scientists from Academia_, 2017.

+## License

+This project contains modified CalculiX files (licensed under [GPLv2 or later](http://www.dhondt.de/gpl-2.0.txt)) and additional adapter-specific files ([GPLv3](./LICENSE)).
+As a whole, this project is licensed under GPLv3.